Focused on advancing clean energy systems

 The commercial markets for the enhanced optical fiber low temperature sensing technology are those that benefit from the use of superconducting magnets.

-• LMT is the sole provider of optical fiber sensors for HTS magnets in the world.
-The need for our IP and expertise will grow as the wind turbine market grows internationally.
+• The need for our IP and expertise will grow as the superconducting magnet market grows

 Our Team